waveywaves/uffizzi_app/README.md

 **The primary REST API for creating and managing previews**

-While Uffizzi App provides a documented REST API for anyone to use, it's most valuable when used with the open-source [`uffizzi_cli`](https://github.com/UffizziCloud/uffizzi_cli) or [GitHub Action](https://github.com/UffizziCloud/preview-action).
+While Uffizzi App provides a documented REST API for anyone to use, it's most valuable when used with the open-source [`uffizzi_cli`](https://github.com/UffizziCloud/uffizzi_cli) or GitHub Actions [preview](https://github.com/UffizziCloud/preview-action), [update environment](https://github.com/UffizziCloud/update-preview-action), and [delete environment](https://github.com/UffizziCloud/delete-preview-action).

 ## Uffizzi Overview